 Measures taken to address the impacts

-Measures to protect benthic habitats are set out in the UK Marine Strategy Part Three (HM Government, 2015).
-These include those related to the Habitats Directive (European Commission, 1992), Water Framework Directive (European Commission, 2000), Urban Wastewater Treatment Directive (European Commission, 1991a), Nitrates Directive (European Commission, 1991b), OSPAR convention, Marine Spatial Planning, land management schemes, catchment sensitive farming, and European Marine Site management schemes.
+Measures to protect benthic habitats are set out in the UK Marine Strategy Part Three.
+These include those related to the Habitats Regulations, WER RBMPs, Urban Wastewater Treatment Regulations, Nitrate Pollution Prevention Regulations, the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) measures on species and habitats, Marine Spatial Planning, land management schemes, catchment sensitive farming and European Marine Site management schemes.

 Areas that have been assessed

-Progress against the UK target was assessed for the Celtic Seas and the Greater North Sea Marine Strategy Framework Directive sub-regions and their constituent UK Regional Seas set out in Charting Progress 2 (UKMMAS, 2010).
+Progress against the UK target was assessed for the Celtic Seas UK Marine Strategy sub-region and its constituent UK Regional Seas set out in Charting Progress 2 (CP2) (UKMMAS, 2010).
+There was insufficient data to assess the Greater North Sea UK Marine Strategy sub-region.
+These areas were assessed in the 2018 UK Marine Strategy assessments.

 Monitoring and assessment methods

-Routine monitoring of intertidal rocky shore macroalgae communities is undertaken for the Water Framework Directive (European Commission, 2000).
-The Water Framework Directive rocky shore macroalgae indicator (WFD-UKTAG, 2014) combines species diversity measures and proportions of opportunistic taxa to derive an Ecological Quality Ratio.
+Routine monitoring of intertidal rocky shore macroalgae communities is undertaken for WER.
+The WER rocky shore macroalgae indicator combines species diversity measures and proportions of opportunistic taxa to derive an Ecological Quality Ratio (EQR).

 Assessment thresholds

-The indicator quality threshold is defined as the boundary for Water Framework Directive Good Ecological Status (Ecological Quality Ratio ≥0.60) or Good Ecological Potential (for Heavily Modified Water Bodies).
-For the Marine Strategy Framework sub-region and Regional Sea assessments, the overall indicator target is met where the proportion of surveys achieving the quality threshold meets the quantity threshold of 85%.
+The indicator quality threshold is defined as the boundary for WER Good Ecological Status (EQR ≥0.60) or Good Ecological Potential (GEP) (for Heavily Modified Water Bodies (HMWBs)).
+The UK Marine Strategy assessment target is met where the proportion of survey assessments achieving the quality threshold meets the extent threshold of 75%.

-The indicator has not been used for the OSPAR Intermediate Assessments (OSPAR Commission, 2017) but may be used for future regional analysis.
-The boundary of Water Framework Directive Good Ecological Status has been set through intercalibration with other Member States of the North East Atlantic Water Framework Directive Geographical Intercalibration Group.
+The indicator was not used for the OSPAR Quality Status Report 2023.
+The boundary of WER Good Ecological Status has been set through Intercalibration with Member States of the North-East Atlantic Geographical Intercalibration Group (NEAGIG).

 Assessment method